 The lower temperature with water bath canning assures that the fruit will retain some of its texture.

-Pressure canning is perfectly fine, but larger chunks will cook down substantially in a pressure canner, becoming more like mush.
+Pressure canning is perfectly fine, but larger chunks will cook down substantially in the high heat, becoming more like mush.
 This is fine for items like sauce, but if you’re trying to retain the shape or texture of the fruit, not ideal.

 Canning is an excellent way to preserve food for the pantry, but there are some important safety considerations to keep in mind.